liamcremers/SE_Exam_GD11_Cremers_Liam/README.md

 4. (Optional) Use the drag-and-drop system to load other Lua scripts if available.

 ## Notes
-- Ensure that the package is copied to a fresh folder to verify its functionality.
-Dependencies and resources are included to ensure it runs out-of-the-box.
 - Focus is placed on clean, maintainable code in both C++ and Lua, with extensibility and performance optimization considered.
 - EmmyLua annotations are provided to enhance usability when editing Lua scripts.

-## Grading Focus
-1. **CMake Setup**: Proper configuration and logical project structure.
-2. **Lua Bindings**: Quality, scope, and ease of extensibility.
-3. **Code Quality**: Maintainability and readability of both C++ and Lua code.
-4. **Game Complexity**: Creativity and logic in the Lua game.
-5. **Polish**: Testing to ensure the project runs smoothly and dependencies are handled correctly.

-## Recommendations
-- Start with bindings required for the Lua game and expand gradually.
-- Consider simple games like Snake, Breakout, or Tetris, or implement a creative game idea for higher grading potential.
-- Test thoroughly to ensure smooth out-of-the-box execution.